Support our mission

 Professor of Paediatric Respiratory and Environmental Medicine

 The complex socioeconomic instigators of violent crime, terrorism, and environmental disasters arising from climate change means that a cross-disciplinary approach in the prevention and management of these major events is essential.
-With approximately £25m of investment, the

-Professor of Trauma Sciences and our lead Academic for the Crisis Prevention & Management initiative, Professor Karim Brohi founded the trauma.org web site and the ‘Trauma-list’ international discussion group in 1995 to provide free, open access trauma education and information to doctors and other healthcare providers around the world, and to provide a community forum for consultations and advice on patient care and current practice.
+Professor of Trauma Sciences and our lead Academic for the Crisis Prevention, Management and Recovery initiative, Professor Karim Brohi founded the trauma.org web site and the ‘Trauma-list’ international discussion group in 1995 to provide free, open access trauma education and information to doctors and other healthcare providers around the world, and to provide a community forum for consultations and advice on patient care and current practice.
 TRAUMA.ORG is currently the largest and most active specialty medical web site, providing a continuous international forum for the discussion of trauma care issues and for global trauma consultation.

 The establishment of a dedicated Centre for Lifelong Health will signal a major investment in the health and wellbeing of our local community in East London, which is disproportionately affected by health inequalities.
 Our Centre for Lifelong Health will tackle the multiple challenges underlying these disparities in access to health as well as health outcomes.